ifgiscope/scanner/README.md

 3. Run `docker compose up`
 4. To stop the application do a keyboard interrupt and run `docker compose down`

+## Documentation dockerfile
+The base python:3.8-bullseye was chosen due to the good compatibilty with the used python packages.
+Only one RUN statement was used to avoid unecessary layers. in the RUN statement all necessary dependencies are installed and a non-root user is created.
+The user is part of the video group so that the container can use cameras.
+Afte ther RUN statement the user is changed from the root user to the newly created user.

 ## To Do's

 [ ] (Maybe) Automate the device mounting.
 See [stackoverflow: docker-compose devices map all devices from local to container](https://stackoverflow.com/questions/73339141/docker-compose-devices-map-all-devices-from-local-to-container)